Pauline Boty

 License this image

-Pauline Boty (6 March 1938 – 1 July 1966) was a British painter.
-Boty was a founder of the British Pop art movement and the only female painter in the British wing of the movement.
-Boty's paintings and collages often demonstrated a joy in self-assured femininity and female sexuality and expressed overt or implicit criticism of the "man's world" in which she lived.
-Her rebellious art, combined with her free-spirited lifestyle, has made Boty a herald of the 1970s feminism.
+Pauline Boty (6 March 1938 – 1 July 1966) was a British painter and co-founder of the 1960s' British Pop art movement of which she was the only acknowledged female member.
+Boty's paintings and collages often demonstrate a joy in self-assured femininity and female sexuality, as well as criticism (both overt and implicit) of the "man's world" in which she lived.
+Her rebellious art, combined with her free-spirited lifestyle, has made Boty a herald of 1970s' feminism.

 This biography is from Wikipedia under an Attribution-ShareAlike Creative Commons License.
 Spotted a problem?
 Let us know.